Uinyw/financetracker/pages/analysis/usecases_transaction.md

 Primary Actors: User
 Secondary Actors: -

-Preconditions: The recurring transacton for which records should be updated exists in the set of transactions.
+Preconditions: The recurring transaction for which records should be updated exists in the set of transactions.
 Postconditions: The records of the recurring transaction are updated.

 Flow: